sebastiankasprzak/AzureMonitorAddonForSplunk/Installation-on-Linux.md

 * You will get a message warning you that the add-on could not be initialized because dependencies are not included in the package.
 There are both Python and Node.js dependencies.

 ## Python Dependencies
-* The alternative to doing the following steps manually is to use the shell script `am_depends_ubuntu.sh` in the packages folder.
+* The alternative to doing the following steps manually is to use the shell script `am_depends_ubuntu.sh` (or `am_depends_rhel.sh`) in the packages folder.
 I find the best way to do it is:
   * `sudo su`
   * `cd ~`
   * `./am_depends_ubuntu.sh`
   * `exit`
-* These are the steps if you want to do it manually.
+* For illustration purposes, these are the steps if you want to do it manually in Ubuntu.
 Open a terminal window to the VM and execute the following:
   * `apt-get update`
   * Install the latest version of pip.
 If you use the version that comes with "apt-get install python-pip", the installation of cryptography won't work.
     Here's one way that works: